 “A free-thinker is but the slave of all the current prejudices of his period.”
 Rene Guenon

 Free-thinking is one of the greatest phantasies of modern times.
 The fact is, there is no such thing as “free-thinking.”
 Every “free-thinker” is a slave to a certain set of ideologies, uniform or conglomerate.
-They encounter the world around them based on those ideologies and they judge people and events accordingly.
+Such ones encounter the world around them based on those ideologies and they judge people and events accordingly.
 It is a self-flattering term, moreover, it is delusional.

 I freely admit I have a set of governing principles.
 I have freely chosen them.
 They are the principles of Orthodox Christianity.
 “Free-thinkers” also have governing factors.
 Based on these factors they reject Christianity and various other ways of thinking.
 But that does not make them free.
 As the opening quote makes clear, they are but slaves to their self-chosen prejudices.
 (I am not speaking of opinions, which may vary, but of those principles or factors that form our opinions.)